cudoventures/cudos-docs/docs/cudos-intercloud/support/faqs.md

 Yes, because while the VM is not powered on, the resources you have assigned to the VM are reserved for your VM.

 ### Can I use another wallet provider to log in?
-We only support Keplr login at launch, but make sure you follow our socials for product updates.
+We currently support Keplr and MetaMask login, but make sure to follow our socials for product updates.

 ### Why can’t I create a VM even though I am logged in already?
 This issue can result from a multitude of reasons.
 Join our Discord community for support from our community members and dedicated support members.
 Ensure you provide them with as much information as possible when describing your issue.